au-ts/libvmm/docs/camkes_to_cp_guide.md

 ```
 which is not needed on seL4CP as *PDs* are single-threaded.

-There are no built-in inter-component synchronisation primitives for either CAmkES or seL4CP.
+There are no built-in inter-component synchronisation primitives for either CAmkES or seL4CP as seL4 system calls are sufficient.

 ### Allocator